What is an RVT?

 AHT vs. RVT…What’s The Difference?

-In Alberta, a diploma in Animal Health Technology is awarded to students who successfully complete the 2 year program, from an accredited institution.
+In Alberta, a diploma in Animal Health Technology is awarded to students who complete a 2 year program from an accredited institution.
 These graduates are Animal Health Technologists (AHT).
-In order to earn the title of Registered Veterinary Technologist (RVT) an AHT must, complete the VTNE, register with the ABVMA and ensure all registration requirements have been met.
-The RVT designation distinguishes Registered Professionals who are legally allowed to practice medicine,as stated in the Veterinary Profession Act (VPA), from students who have not completed one or more of the requirements.
+To earn the title of Registered Veterinary Technologist (RVT) an AHT must complete the VTNE, register with the ABVMA and ensure all registration requirements have been met.
+The RVT designation distinguishes Registered Professionals who are legally allowed to practice medicine, as stated in the Veterinary Profession Act (VPA), from students who have not completed one or more requirements.